izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :name: QLF-graph-figure
 :width: 400px
 :align: center
 **A reproduction of figure 9.5 with additional information.** In purple is the tangent to the quantum boundary within the region identified as 'of interest' (i.e. the first quantum LF inequality).
+The orange line denotes the second level of the NPA hierarchy (i.e. an outer bound for the quantum set) [@Navascues2008].
+The hollow pink point represents the maximal quantum violation of LF (as found in the supplemental material of @Bong2020).
+The filled pink point represents the maximal quantum violation of LF which is not simply a hidden violation of the CHSH inequality between settings $1$ and $2$ (i.e. its nonlocality stems from violating other symmetries of CHSH); we propose this as a new point of interest due to its neat closed form nature.
 ```

 The first step towards finding a bound is to define what precisely is the inequality QLF.
 It is given by